MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-faq.md

 ### What is Power BI Embedded Generation 2?

 Power BI Embedded recently released a new version, called **Embedded Gen2**.
-Embedded Gen2 will simplify the management of embedded capacities, and reduce management overhead.
+Embedded Gen2 will simplify the management of embedded capacities, and improve the Power BI Embedded experience.
 For more information, see [Power BI Embedded Generation 2](power-bi-embedded-gen2.md).

 ### What is the Microsoft recommendation for when a customer should buy Power BI Premium vs. Power BI Embedded?